 The articles are written by the leading contemporary Finnish sauna expert, Dr. Lassi A Liikkanen who has been studying Finnish sauna actively for several years and sauna bathing from infancy.
 Lassi works full-time on digital service design and also acts in Aalto University as an Adjunct Professor of Human-Centered Product Design.

-The Finnish Sauna: Values, Practices, Respect and Uniqueness
+The Finnish Sauna Culture: Values, Practices, Respect and Uniqueness

 Finnish sauna values and fundamentals

 What is Finnish sauna for?
 Finnish sauna promotion organization Sauna from Finland has defined five core values that sauna can offer.
 They are multi-sensory, presence, relaxation, cleanliness and well-being.
 In matter of fact a sixth value is also mentioned, authenticity.
 To me this means that if you venture into an establishment called Finnish Sauna out Finland you should find something capable of delivering a Finnish style sauna experience.
 In Finland, I disregard then notion of authenticity as unnecessary traditionalism as we have single original sauna as you will learn.

 Finns build and enjoy saunas to enable experiences living up the values.
 The essence of the sauna experience is found inside a sauna room.
 The basic components of a Finnish sauna room are quite simple.
 It is a space heated using a sauna stove that contains sauna rocks.
 Sauna benches are built to elevate sauna goers closer to the ceiling where the heat and steam are.
 Window is the preferred source of light for the nature loving Finns.

 Sauna with Reverence